Qazeer/InfoSec-Notes/Windows/Lateral_movements.md

 environments".

-`CrackMapExec` can notably be used to test credentials (password or hashes) through SMB or MSSQL for local administrator access on a large range of targets.
+`CrackMapExec` can notably be used to test credentials (password or hashes) through SMB, WMI or MSSQL for local administrator access on a large range of targets.

 CME has three different command execution methods and, by default will fail over to a different execution method if one fails.
 It attempts to execute commands